 Services normally start at 11:00 and finish around 12:00.
 There is access for prams and wheelchairs, and a hearing loop is also installed in the building.

 - Welcome (by minister)

 - Notices (by minister)

-- Prayer of Approach, confession and Lord’s Prayer (by minister)
+- Prayer of Approach, Confession and Lord’s Prayer (by minister)

-- Scripture Reading (by member of congregation, live or Zoom)
+- Scripture Reading (by member of congregation)

 - Message (by minister)

-- Benediction (saying the ‘Grace’ together, live and Zoom)
+- Benediction (saying the ‘Grace’ together)

 During worship school age children have their Sunday Club activities in the halls.
 All children are welcome to join.
 Our Youth Fellowship, Inspire, also meet in the halls.

-IN NON-COVID TIME services normally include:
+Our services normally include:

 • Prayers are led from the front of the church at various points in the service.
 You are encouraged to engage in private prayer at any time.

 • The All Age Address is towards the beginning of the service, followed by a praise item, after which children go into the halls for Sunday Club.
 Babies are welcome to stay throughout the service, but there is a crèche available too.

 • Bible reading.
 We the New International Version (1984 edition) and there are copies in the pews for you to follow.